Steve Kilbey: 2007: Mimesis

 In 2007, Kilbey formed the ambient, psychedelic crossover band, Mimesis, with Simon Polinski, Colin Berwick and David Abiuso.
 They released an album, Art Imitating Life in 2007 on the Psy-Harmonics label.

 2013: Speed of the Stars

-Speed of the Stars are Steve Kilbey and Frank Kearns.
-They released a self-titled album in June 2016.
+The band "Speed of The Stars" is Steve Kilbey of The Church and Frank Kearns of Cactus World News.
+Together they started work on this project back in the late 90's and released the first album in 2016.
+A second album has been recorded with Barton Price and Hugo Race.

 Writing

 Kilbey released Earthed in 1986.
 In 1998, Kilbey published a book of poetry entitled Nineveh/The Ephemeron; Kilbey later republished a hard copy version that contained both books and a limited number of 50 copies was released.

-In August 2013, Uncollected, described as, "A deluxe edition of his books - Earthed, The Ephemeron, Nineveh, Fruit Machine and other selected work", was released on his own Time Being label.
+In August 2013, Uncollected, described as, "A deluxe edition of his books – Earthed, The Ephemeron, Nineveh, Fruit Machine and other selected work", was released on his own Time Being label.
 Kilbey's inaugural autobiography, Something Quite Peculiar, was then published by Hardie Grant on 1 November 2014.